Tips for Edible Gardening in Small Spaces

 Make the most of a small garden space by mixing flowers and vegetables in an ornamental edible garden.

-Gardening in small spaces can be a real struggle, especially when it comes to growing food.
-So how can you maximize your minimal gardening space?
-Garden author Rosalind Creasy has some delicious ideas for a small edible landscape.
+Gardening in small spaces can be a struggle, especially when it comes to growing food.
+Maximize your minimal gardening space by strategically pairing fruits, vegetables and flowers.

 Mix fruits, vegetables and flowers together in your edible garden.
 The flowers attract beneficial bugs that will pollinate the vegetables.
 They can also deter harmful insects resulting in better growing conditions and better-tasting food.

 Know the Best Companions

 Certain plants and vegetables thrive when grown together.
 Take time to learn which plants belong together and which ones not to put near one another.
 Marigolds, tomatoes and basil are best friends, but tomatoes won't fair so well when planted next to corn, dill or potatoes.

 Sprinkle fertilizer granules in the hole before adding the plant to give it a boost.
 After planting, add an organic mulch around the plant.
 The mulch will help deter weeds and keep the plant's roots moist.

 Forget About Straight Lines

 Make the most of your small space by not planting everything in straight rows.
 Place plants in curves to use every square inch and to keep your garden looking natural and informal.
 And don't forget to pair symbiotic plants together like these peppers and petunias.